yqiang7/yqiang7.github.io/_pages/about.md

 I'm a fourth-year undergraduate student studying Mathematics and Computer Science at [Georgia Tech](https://www.gatech.edu/), where
 I've been working on dispersive partial differential equations with Dr. [Gong Chen](https://sites.google.com/site/cg66math/).

 My current research interests are generally in number theory and analysis, with particular interests in analytic number theory, automorphic forms, harmonic analysis, and elliptic curves.
-In the past, I have also worked on partial differential equations, finite fields, and mathematical cryptography.
+In the past, I have worked on partial differential equations, finite fields, and mathematical cryptography.

 On the computer science side, I have interests in computer graphics, algorithms, and cybersecurity.